lukasrosario/zk-snark-ecdsa-benchmarks/README.md

 ## Running Benchmarks

-You can run benchmarks for both implementations using Docker.
-This ensures a consistent environment and avoids dependency conflicts.
+All benchmarks run in Docker containers to ensure consistent environments and avoid dependency conflicts.

 ### SnarkJS Benchmarks